andi-crb/today-i-learned/README.md

 <h2>General/Other</h2>
 - That sometimes life gets in the way of learning.
 (13/4/16)
+- That I need to get better at keeping this up everyday (yeah, I know...).
+(20/4/16)
 - That keeping up coding while working fulltime isn't easy.
 (27/4/16)

 This idea inspired by til repos such as that of <a href="https://github.com/jbranchaud/til">jbranchaud</a>